Introduction

 Next steps

 Given more time, I would have liked to dive into how gamma regression could have better modeled damage costs.
-Gamma regressions are typically used to model positive, continuous data that is right-skewed, such as damage_mil
+Gamma regressions are typically used to model positive, continuous data that is right-skewed, such as damage_mil.
+For example, in the last model visualizations, you can see how some of the predictions dip below $0, and we know that having negative damage costs is not possible.

 Just for fun, check out this Billion-Dollar Weather and Climate Disasters Dashboard.